Pylons/pyramid/docs/narr/startup.rst

    by the configurator previously populated by ZCML.
 The router is a WSGI application.

 #.
-A :class:`repoze.bfg.interfaces.WSGIApplicationCreatedEvent` event
+A :class:`repoze.bfg.interfaces.IApplicationCreated` event is
-   is emitted (see :ref:`events_chapter` for more information about events).
+   emitted (see :ref:`events_chapter` for more information about events).

 #.
 Assuming there were no errors, the ``app`` function in